dsaidgovsg/airflow-pipeline/README.md

 To bring the containers up for development, use also the `docker-compose.override.yml`.
 This will additionally create a volume at `./dags` and mounted in the container at `/airflow/dags`, allowing you to do edit the DAG files directly on your development machine and having them updated with the container immediately.

-## Deployment
+## Deploying into production

-In a production deployment scenario, since credentials are managed in environment variables, it is recommended that your env file or `docker-compose.production.yml` be stored securely.
+Since credentials are managed as environment variables, it is recommended that your env file or `docker-compose.production.yml` be stored securely.
 Do not commit them to any source code repositories.

+In the given `docker-compose.yml`, the environment variables used to store credentials are placeholders only.

 ## Tests